rajasimon/blog/content/django-multi-page-application/index.md

 ## Backend Setup

-Make the stimulus serves from Django template using the help of `stimulus.application.register`.
-Once you registered you can use the stimulus without node build.
+Make the Stimulus serves from the Django template using the help of `stimulus.application.register`.
+Once you registered, you can use the Stimulus without node build.
 Let's make the navigation and the initial `base.html` serves from the Django template.
 And when someone clicks the navigation trigger the controller to execute the `loadPage` function.

 I've mentioned server side rendering in the beginning of the blog posts but this is not really a server side rendering.
 Instead, you just return the actual HTML content in the response  to display in the browser.

 ## Use case for multi-page architecture
 I've put together some of the use cases for using multi-page applications.
 Looks complex to implement but really it's really cool for large scale application.

-1. Reactive framework like interface.
+1. A reactive framework like interface.
-2. Have multiple framework output in a single application.
+2. Have multiple framework outputs in a single application.
-3. Multiple team can develop application separately.
+3. Multiple teams can develop applications separately.

 ## Conclusion
-We saw that how mpa is different from spa and you can checkout all the code in this github repo [django-multi-page-application](https://github.com/rajasimon/django-multi-page-application).
+We saw how MPA is different from SPA and you can check out all the code in this GitHub repo [django-multi-page-application](https://github.com/rajasimon/django-multi-page-application).

 Feel free to reach out to me on [twitter](https://twitter.com/rajasimon) if you need any help